One Museum Drive, Roslyn Harbor, NY 11576

 Friendliness of staff: very friendly and helpful

 The museum is located on the former Frick Estate in the heart of Long Island’s Gold Coast.
-“In addition to the three-story main building, the museum includes the Sculpture Park, Formal Gardens…rare specimen trees and marked walking trails.” (website)
+“In addition to the three-story main building, the museum includes the Sculpture Park, Formal Gardens…rare specimen trees and marked walking trails.” (website) Just visiting the grounds is a wonderful thing to do!

 With 145 acres, this is “one of the largest publicly accessible sculpture gardens on the East Coast.
 Founded in 1989, there are more than 40 sculptures (you can download a map of the sculpture park).
 The formal gardens have been restored to their original design.” (website)